-Fidelity’s new 401(k) offering will invest in Bitcoin - The Boston Globe
+Fidelity’s new 401(k) offering will invest in bitcoin - The Boston Globe

 The announcement could put millions of people closer to direct investment in bitcoin this summer without having to set up an account on a cryptocurrency exchange.
 But regulators have already said they’re skeptical of the idea: Last month, the Department of Labor, which oversees workplace retirement plans, said it would cast a critical eye on plans that added digital assets to their investment menus.

 Fidelity — which held $2.4 trillion in 401(k) assets in 2020, or more than one-third of the market, according to research firm Cerulli Associates — said it was introducing a digital assets account to hold bitcoin.
-The account fee will be between 0.75% and 0.90% of assets, depending on several factors including the employer and the amount invested.
+The account fee will be between 0.75 percent and 0.90 percent of assets, depending on several factors including the employer and the amount invested.
 An additional trading fee, not yet disclosed, will be “competitively priced,” the firm said.

 “We started to hear a growing interest from plan sponsors, organically, as to how could bitcoin or how could digital assets be offered in a retirement plan,” said Dave Gray, head of workplace retirement offerings and platforms at Fidelity Investments.